infinum/wordpress-handbook/Automated testing/Automated testing.md

 phpunit
 ```

-The wp-cli only provides one sample test
+The WP-CLI only provides one sample test

 ```php
 class SampleTest extends WP_UnitTestCase {